Misclassification in Difference-in-differences Models: Analytical Framework

-We conclude this section with two special cases when we continue to allow arbitrary forms of misclassification.
+We conclude this section with two special cases under arbitrary forms of misclassification.
+These special cases do not exhaust the possible misclassification mechanisms researchers may be interested in, but they provide results for important practical scenarios.
 In the first case, we examine one-sided misclassification and assume that only false positives are present.
-Unidirectional measurement error has been studied in previous works \citep[e.g.,][]{nguimkeu2019estimation}.
-An example of one-sided misclassification in DID settings is one discussed in an analysis of the impact of Hurricane Katrina on labor market outcomes of evacuees \citep{groen2008effect}.
+Unidirectional measurement error in a treatment variable has been studied in previous works \citep[e.g.,][]{nguimkeu2019estimation}.
+An example of one-sided misclassification in DID settings is one discussed in an analysis of the impact of Hurricane Katrina on labor market outcomes of evacuees (\citealp{groen2008effect}).
 In that study, the treated group was correctly measured in the post-treatment period as those who evacuated due to the storm.
 However, before the storm, the treated units are subject to misclassification (false positives) because they were determined based on their residence in affected areas.
 False positives arise because some of those who lived in affected areas before the storm may not have evacuated in the aftermath of the storm, hence not truly treated.

 \begin{corollary} Suppose that Assumption \ref{PT} holds, and there are no false negatives, i.e., $\mathbb P(D^*=1, \varepsilon=1)=0$.
 Then,

 \end{corollary}

 Corollary \ref{nofalseneg} shows that even when misclassification is arbitrary, its consequence for DID estimation is less severe when the misclassification is one-sided.
 In the next section, we provide alternative conditions under which attenuation bias can occur.